Roberika/bat-collection/README.md

 logs			[Logs]<br>
 the rest		[Manga chapters]<br>

 .bat, a.k.a. a Windows Batch File runs when you click on it.
-Here's the code, with an explanation:
+Here's the code, with an explanation:<br>
 @ECHO OFF			turns logs off<br>
 PUSHD .				place the folder it's in for execution<br>
 FOR /R %%d IN (.)
 DO (		for folders in the stack, do...<br>